Shakira: Early life

-Shakira Isabel Mebarak Ripoll was born on 2 February 1977 in Barranquilla, Colombia.
-Her name means "thankful" in Arabic.
+Shakira Isabel Mebarak Ripoll was born on 2 February 1977 in Barranquilla, a city located on the northern Caribbean coast of Colombia.
 She is the only child of William Mebarak Chadid and Nidia Ripoll Torrado.
-Her grandparents are of Spanish and Lebanese descent.
-Shakira's great-grandmother on her father's side emigrated to Sincelejo, Colombia, from Lebanon.
-After establishing in Colombia, Shakira's grandmother was born; she gave birth to Shakira's father, William, in New York City.
-When he was around five, his family moved back to Colombia.
-Shakira's grandfather on her mother's side, Tomás Eduardo Ripoll, was born in Barranquilla whereas her grandmother, Josefina Torrado Núñez, was born in Ábrego.
-The Spanish surname Torrado of her grandmother on her mother's side is Catalan and originates from four brothers who immigrated from Catalonia to coastal Colombia in the 19th century.
-Shakira has stated that she also has distant Italian roots through an ancestor with the surname Pisciotti.
-Her father was born to a Lebanese Christian family.
+Her parents are of Lebanese, Catalan, and Colombian descent, though she has distant Italian roots through an ancestor with the surname Pisciotti.
 She was raised Catholic and attended Catholic schools.
 Shakira has eight older half-siblings from her father's previous marriage.
-She spent much of her youth in Barranquilla, a city located on the northern Caribbean coast of Colombia.

-Shakira wrote her first poem, titled "La Rosa de Cristal" ('The Crystal Rose'), when she was only four years old.
-As she was growing up, she was fascinated watching her father writing stories on a typewriter and prayed for one for herself when she was seven.
-She kept writing poems and her mother thought she would become an author.
+Shakira wrote her first poem, titled "La Rosa de Cristal" ('The Crystal Rose'), when she was four years old, and continued to write poetry.
 As her music interests crystallized, the poetry turned into song lyrics.
-When Shakira was two years old, her half-brother was killed at the age of nineteen, in a motorcycle accident.
+When she was two years old, her half-brother was killed at the age of nineteen, in a motorcycle accident.
 Six years later, writing lyrics on her typewriter and having been given a guitar by her aunt, she composed her first song, titled "Gafas Oscuras" ('Dark Glasses').
 It was inspired by her father, who for years wore dark glasses to hide his grief.

 Shakira grew up in reasonably comfortable family conditions until her father, a jeweler, went bankrupt when she was eight.
 Her parents sent her to stay for a while with relatives in Los Angeles.
 When she came back, their two cars, furniture and color TV were gone and she had to adjust to a different reality.
 She was able to buy her parents a car when she was 14, after receiving some money for the release of the Magia album.